donzelot/hn70ap/circuitboard/README.md

 Auxiliary radio transceiver
 ---------------------------
-The auxiliary radio transceiver is either an off-the-shelf RFM26W from HopeRF (20 dBm) or a RF4463F30 (high power, 30 dBm).
+The auxiliary radio transceiver is either an off-the-shelf RFM26W from HopeRF (20 dBm output power) or a RF4463F30 (high power, 30 dBm).
 These are also based on the Silabs si4463.
 The matching is on-board and there are several frequency bands available.
 The device shares the same SPI4 bus as the main transceiver.
 SDN line is shared with the main transceiver, IRQs are separate.

 ```
 CS    PA3/26